Shortfin mako shark: Description

 The shortfin mako is a fairly large species of shark.
 Growth rates appear to be somewhat accelerated in comparison to other species in the lamnid family.
 A typical adult specimen measures around 2.5 to 3.2 m in length and weighs 60–140 kg.
 The species is sexually dimorphic, with females typically larger than males.
 Large specimens are known, with a few large, mature females exceeding a length of 3.8 m and a weight of 550 kg.
 The largest taken on hook-and-line was 600 kg, caught off the coast of California on June 3, 2013, and the longest verified length was 4.45 m caught off the Mediterranean coast of France in September 1973.
 A specimen caught off the coast of Italy and examined in an Italian fish market in 1881 was reported to weigh an extraordinary 1000 kg at a length of 4 m.
-Yet another fish was caught off Marmaris, Turkey in the late 1950s at an estimated size of between 5.7 and 6.19 m making it the largest known specimen of the species.
-However, this estimate was created using photos of the shark and not at the time of capture so this estimate must be taken with reasonable caution.
+Yet another fish was caught off Marmaris, Turkey in the late 1950s at an estimated size of between 5.7 and 6.19 m, which would make it the largest known specimen of the species.
+However, this estimate was created using photos of the shark and not at the time of capture and therefore must be taken with reasonable caution.
 The authors did not estimate a weight for this specimen.

-The shortfin mako shark is cylindrical in shape, with a vertically elongated tail.
+The shortfin mako shark is fusiform in shape, with blunt triangular dorsal and pectoral fins and a vertically elongated caudal fin with two lobes of roughly equal size.
+A single, highly pronounced caudal keel runs laterally along the base of the tail.
 This species exhibits countershading, with brilliant metallic blue coloration dorsally and white ventrally.
 The line of demarcation between blue and white on the body is distinct.
-The underside of the snout and the area around the mouth are white.
-Larger specimens tend to possess darker coloration that extends onto parts of the body that would be white in smaller individuals.
-The juvenile mako differs in that it has a clear, blackish stain on the tip of the snout.
-The longfin mako shark very much resembles the shortfin mako shark, but has larger pectoral fins, dark rather than pale coloration around the mouth and larger eyes.
-The presence of only one lateral keel on the tail and the lack of lateral cusps on the teeth distinguish the mako from the closely related porbeagle sharks of the genus Lamna.
+The underside of the snout and the area around the mouth are typically white, though larger specimens tend to possess darker coloration that extends onto parts of the body that would be white in smaller individuals.
+The juvenile mako differs in that it has a conspicuous blackish stain on the tip of the snout.
+A unique color form, known as the "marrajo criollo," possesses dusky mottling that extends down the snout and around the mouth and is thought to be endemic to the waters of the Azores.

+The shortfin mako shark bears a strong resemblance to the closely related longfin mako shark, but the latter species possesses considerably larger pectoral fins, darker coloration around the mouth, and larger eyes.
+The presence of only one lateral keel on the tail and the lack of lateral cusps on the teeth can be used to distinguish the mako from the closely related porbeagle sharks of the genus Lamna.
 The shortfin mako shark is also credited as being the fastest shark in the ocean, reaching moving speeds of 50 km/h with bursts up to 74 km/h.
-Due to this, it is often known as the "cheetah" or "peregrine falcon" of sharks.